Putin Hints At US Election Meddling By 'Patriotically Minded' Russians

 At this point, IMO, it does not even pass the laugh test to suggest Russia did not interfere in the US presidential election.
 Now if

-Here it comes (Score:5, Interesting)
+Here it comes (Score:4, Interesting)

 Then, miraculously, Putin admitted he ordered Russian troops [businessinsider.com] to seize the land.
 The excuse he used was those Russian troops were "helping" the Crimean sefl-defense forces.
 And by helping he means the Russian troops were doing the dirty work.